GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/05.541-550/04.Throw-Out-the-Life-Line/docs.md

 Throw out the Life-Line, With hand quick and strong, Why do you tarry, why linger so long?
 See!  he is sinking; oh, hasten today
 And out with the Life-Boat!  away, then, away!

-Chorus:
-Throw out the Life-Line!
-Throw out the Life-Line!
-Some one is drifting away;
-Throw out the Life-Line!
-Throw out the Life-Line!
-Some one is sinking today.
+[Chorus]

 3.
 Throw out the Life-Line to danger-fraught men,
 Sinking in anguish where you've never been:
 Winds of temptation and billows of woe
 Will soon hurl them out where the dark waters flow.

-Chorus:
-Throw out the Life-Line!
-Throw out the Life-Line!
-Some one is drifting away;
-Throw out the Life-Line!
-Throw out the Life-Line!
-Some one is sinking today.
+[Chorus]

 4.
 Soon will the season of rescue be o'er,
 Soon will they drift to eternity's shore,
 Haste, then, my brother, no time for delay,
 But throw out the Life-Line and save them today.

-Chorus:
-Throw out the Life-Line!
-Throw out the Life-Line!
-Some one is drifting away;
-Throw out the Life-Line!
-Throw out the Life-Line!
-Some one is sinking today.
+[Chorus]

 ```